Adaptive Step Duration for Accurate Foot Placement: Achieving Robust Bipedal Locomotion on Terrains with Restricted Footholds: Swing Foot Placement Planning via Discrete Model Predictive Control

 \subsubsection{\textbf{Step Position}}

-For the Digit robot model with underactuated ankles and flat feet, we define the step position $\mathbf{u}^k$ as the geometric center of each stance foot.
-A stepping stone profile is given as a sequence of fixed positions in the world frame, while the robot states and variables such as the DCM and the step position are defined in each contact frame.
-Considering the next $N$ stepping stones, the target is to minimize the error between the future step position $\mathbf{u}^k$ and stepping stone $\mathbf{p}_{stone}^k$ for $k=\{1,2,...,N\}$.
-Thus, the desired values of each step position are computed as
+For the Digit robot model with underactuated ankles and flat feet, we define the step position $\mathbf{u}_k$ as the geometric center at the bottom of each stance foot.
+A stepping stone profile is given as a sequence of fixed positions in the world frame, while the robot states and variables, such as the DCM and the step position, are defined in the associated contact frame.
+Given the preview of next $N$ stepping stones in the current contact frame, the target is to minimize the error between each future step position $\mathbf{u}_k$ and its desired step position $\mathbf{u}_{\mathrm{des},k}$ for $k=\{1,2,...,N\}$, which is computed as

-where $\mathbf{p}_{ST,\mathrm{wld}}$ is the current contact position in the world frame, $\mathbf{p}_{TD,\mathrm{wld}}^{k-1}$ is the expected step position of the future ($k$-1)-th step in the world frame.
-Since the future touch-downs have not happened yet, $\mathbf{p}_{TD,\mathrm{act}}^{k-1}$ are unknown during the current step.
-However, we can use the previous planning results to approximate these actual values, which are iteratively updated inside the planner.
-In practice, if the planner has not returned the first result yet, we use the position of the $k$-th stone in the ($k$-1)-th stone frame to represent each desired step position $\mathbf{u}_{\mathrm{des}}^k$.
+Since each $\mathbf{u}_k$ is defined in its corresponding contact frame, $\mathbf{p}_{TDC,k-1}$ should be the actual step position of the future ($k$-1)-th step in the current contact frame.
+Given that $\mathbf{p}_{TDC,k-1}$ are unknown during the current step, we use the previous planned values to approximate their actual values, which are iteratively updated inside the planner.
+In practice, if the planner has not returned the first result right after a touchdown, we then use the value of the ($k$-1)-th stone position $\mathbf{p}_{stone,k-1}$ instead.

-Moreover, the bound on each step position is defined as a rectangular area around the $\mathbf{u}_{\mathrm{des}}^k$, which represents the physical dimension of the stepping stone.
+Moreover, the bound on each step position is defined as a rectangular region around each $\mathbf{p}_{stone,k}$ that represents the physical dimension of each stepping stone.